 Unfortunately, the same rules do not apply if you are dividing a single property into two dwellings.
 For this you would need to apply for planning permission.

-11. If I Add a Porch, Do I Need Planning Permission?
+11. I Want a New Porch, Do I Need Planning Permission?

 As long as your new porch conforms with the criteria below, you don’t need planning permission.

 - No part of the porch can be taller than 3m